ARMmbed/BLEIntros/Docs/InDepth/Debugging.md

 * We have to prepare the output message.

 * Currently you can only have one BLE connection to the device at any one time, and the UART app used for debugging takes up that connection.
-For example, if you're monitoring a heart rate device and receiving output over the nRF UART app, you cannot simultaneously connect to the heart rate device with a standard heart rate app to view the heart rate.
+For example, if you're monitoring a heart rate device and receiving output over the nRF UART app, you cannot simultaneously connect to the heart rate device with a standard heart rate app.

 ##Sniffers